Changes to health insurance policies are encouraging practices to re-evaluate their billing system. By Chloe Warren

 “When we first started out, it was awful.
 I didn’t know where to set my rates at so I set them low.
 Then each year we bumped them up.
 It got to the point where I felt like my rates sounded too high but I was still making less than every other dentist I knew.”—Dr Troy Evans, Paradise Dentistry

 A lot of the education is not only individualised but confidential.
-Drs Evans and Heathcote will talk to their patients not just about brushing and flossing but diet, smoking, eating disorders and drug addiction.
+Drs Evans and Heathcote will talk to their patients not just about brushing and flossing but diet, smoking, eating disorders and problems like drug addiction (specific drugs like marijuana come to mind).

 When he initially established his clinic, Dr Evans was able to generate a list of item numbers for each treatment the patient received, then give the insurers a total cost amount.
 He would then request that the insurer allocate amounts to each item number so that the patient received the most benefit.
 He was effectively able to bill the patient for the time he had spent with them.